US takes on Google in much-anticipated antitrust trial

 By Diane Bartz

-WASHINGTON, Sept 12 (Reuters) - The United States will argue on Tuesday that Google GOOGL.O did not play by the rules in its efforts to dominate online search, as a trial seen as a battle for the soul of the internet gets underway before a federal judge in Washington.
+WASHINGTON, Sept 12 (Reuters) - The United States argued on Tuesday that Google GOOGL.O did not play by the rules in its efforts to keep its dominance in online search, as a trial seen as a battle for the soul of the internet got underway before a federal judge in Washington.

-The U.S. Justice Department is expected to detail how Google paid billions of dollars annually to device makers like Apple Inc AAPL.O, wireless companies like AT&T T.N and browser makers like Mozilla to keep Google's search engine atop the leader board.
+The U.S. Justice Department accuses Google of paying billions of dollars annually to device makers like Apple Inc AAPL.O, wireless companies like AT&T T.N and browser makers like Mozilla to keep Google's search engine on top.

-Google's defense is simple: It will argue that its overwhelmingly high market share is not because it broke the law, but because it is a fast, effective search engine.
+Google's defense is simple: It argues that its overwhelmingly high market share is not because it broke the law, but because it is a fast, effective search engine.
 It is also free.

 Consumers, Google's lawyers will argue, can delete the Google app from their devices or simply type Microsoft's Bing, Yahoo or DuckDuckGo into a browser to use an alternative search engine.
 They will argue that consumers stick with Google because they rely on it to answer questions and are not disappointed.

-The trial, which begins with opening arguments on Tuesday and is expected to run up to 10 weeks, has two phases.
+The trial has opening arguments on Tuesday before a packed D.C. federal court and is expected to run up to 10 weeks.
+It has two phases.
 In the first, Judge Amit Mehta will decide if Google has broken antitrust law in how it manages search and search advertising.

 If Google is found to have broken the law, Judge Mehta will then decide how best to resolve it.
 He may decide simply to order Google to stop practices he has found to be illegal or he may order Google to sell assets.